pmaojo/ferrum/PLAN.md

 - Added GPIO, MQTT and EtherCAT helpers in compiler iotgen.
 - Updated compile tests to verify protocol stubs are generated.

+### Session 2025-07-13
+- Removed old Vite-based Studio web UI in favor of the desktop version.
+- Deleted studio directory, compose service and Makefile target.
+- Cleaned docs and configs accordingly; desktop studio is now the sole frontend.